 - Changes in bowel function – most commonly diarrhea

-Each person with histamine intolerance can have a unique set of symptoms, meaning not everyone will experience all of the above symptoms.
+Each person with histamine intolerance can have a unique set of symptoms.
+This means that not everyone will experience all of the above symptoms.
 However, if you have only a couple of the above symptoms, it is less likely that what you are experiencing is histamine intolerance.

 Diagnosing Histamine Intolerance

 Like many food intolerances and sensitivities, we don’t have a validated diagnostic test for histamine intolerance.
-Mast cell activation disorder on the other hand, can be diagnosed by interpreting a variety of different tests that can be ordered by an allergist or immunologist.
+Mast cell activation disorder on the other hand, can be diagnosed by interpreting a variety of different tests.
+These can be ordered by an allergist or immunologist.
 This can include serum tryptase and a 24-hour urine collection to measure for compounds released by mast cell degradation.
-There have been studies that measure levels of histamine and DAO in the blood, but these are not evidence-based and therefore their use as a diagnostic test aren’t validated.
+There have been studies that measure levels of histamine and DAO in the blood.
+But, these are not evidence-based and therefore their use as a diagnostic test aren’t validated.

 Histamine intolerance may also be informally assessed by looking at a person’s symptoms and empirically treating those symptoms with medication and/or low-histamine diet.
 If they achieve symptomatic relief, it could be an indicator that excess histamine is contributing to their symptoms.
 However, if someone does NOT feel better on a low histamine diet alone, this doesn’t necessarily rule out histamine intolerance.
 There are many times when this condition needs to be managed with medication and diet changes don’t provide the desired symptom relief on their own.
 It is best to work with your health care team to understand your management options if you are histamine intolerant.

-Food chemical sensitivities can often be misdiagnosed, or other food chemicals may be implicated in your symptoms that aren’t related to histamine at all, so keep that in mind and see a dietitian to help you sort out if your symptoms are actually due to a histamine intolerance.
-For example, doctors initially thought that our owner, Andrea had a histamine issue!
+Food chemical sensitivities can often be misdiagnosed.
+Or, other food chemicals may be implicated in your symptoms that aren’t related to histamine at all.
+So, keep that in mind, and see a registered dietitian to help you sort out if your symptoms are actually due to a histamine intolerance.
+For example, doctors initially thought that our owner, Andrea, had a histamine issue!
 However, upon careful investigation, it turned out it was a sulphite sensitivity!
 Read her story here.

 Low Histamine Diet

 As dietitians, one of our top priorities is to ensure our patients’ diets are the least restrictive possible.
-Histamine intolerance is no different – our goal is to reduce the intake of high histamine foods without being too restrictive while helping our patients achieve symptomatic relief.
-Then we work with our patients to gradually and strategically add things back to identify how much histamine they can tolerate in a day or even in one particular meal.
-It is highly recommended to work with a dietitian experienced with histamine intolerance to work through this very specific diet!
+Histamine intolerance is no different.
+Our goal is to reduce the intake of high histamine foods – without being too restrictive.
+While also helping our patients achieve symptomatic relief.
+Then, we work with our patients to gradually and strategically add things back.
+This helps us to identify how much histamine they can tolerate in a day.
+Or even in one particular meal.
+It is highly recommended to work with a registered dietitian experienced with histamine intolerance to work through this very specific diet!

-- Histamine is made by bacteria – foods that are higher in bacteria are higher in histamine as well, as histamine is a by-product of bacterial metabolism.
+Foods that are higher in bacteria are higher in histamine as well.
+This is because histamine is a by-product of bacterial metabolism.
 So which foods are high in bacteria?
 To put it simply – old, spoiled, or fermented foods are at the top of that list.
-For example, leftovers that have sat in the fridge for days, fermented fish sauce, blue cheese, or kimchi are great examples of foods that have more bacterial growth, therefore higher levels of histamine.
+For example, leftovers that have sat in the fridge for days.
+Fermented fish sauce, blue cheese, or kimchi are great examples of foods that have more bacterial growth.
+Therefore, higher levels of histamine.

-- Meat and poultry are especially risky, as it develops bacteria rather quickly – both raw & cooked.
-Additionally, the heat from cooking meat and poultry will denature an amino acid in protein-rich foods called histidine, converting it into more histamine as a result.
-Simply put, meat and poultry are high-risk for increasing histamine, as they have two pathways of histamine production – microbial-developed histamine AND histamine produced from the denaturation of protein during cooking.
+As they develop bacteria rather quickly – both raw & cooked.
+Additionally, the heat from cooking meat and poultry will denature an amino acid in protein-rich foods called histidine.
+Converting it into more histamine as a result.
+Simply put, meat and poultry are high-risk for increasing histamine.
+This is because they have two pathways of histamine production – microbial-developed histamine AND histamine produced from the denaturation of protein during cooking.
 Therefore, it is important to prepare and store meats in a way that will prevent bacterial build-up.

-- Fish and shellfish – Consuming spoiled fish can lead to something called scombroid poisoning, where the high levels of bacteria in the old fish release high levels of histamine.
+Consuming spoiled fish can lead to something called scombroid poisoning.
+This is where the high levels of bacteria in the old fish release high levels of histamine.
 If someone consumes spoiled fish, leading to excess histamine in the body, they can experience symptoms similar to an allergic reaction.
-Additionally, shellfish that still have their digestive tracts intact also have high levels of histamine, as they consume algae (a type of cyanobacteria) – they eat bacteria, and then we eat them, meaning we are ingesting more histamine as a result!
+Additionally, shellfish that still have their digestive tracts intact also have high levels of histamine, as they consume algae (a type of cyanobacteria).
+Cyanobacteria eat other bacteria, and then we eat them, meaning we are ingesting more histamine as a result!

-The takeaway: fresh is best for someone with histamine intolerance.
-Sure, leftovers are still totally appropriate, but storage protocols may need to be different.
-For example, you may need to freeze your chicken stir fry for lunch tomorrow instead of keeping it in the fridge – the lower temperature will ensure less bacterial growth and protein denaturation!
+fresh is best for someone with histamine intolerance.
+Sure, leftovers are still totally appropriate.
+But, storage protocols may need to be different.
+For example, you may need to freeze your chicken stir fry for lunch tomorrow – instead of keeping it in the fridge.
+The lower temperature will ensure less bacterial growth and protein denaturation!

 Medications and Supplements

-Since one of the primary theories around histamine intolerance is low levels of the enzyme diamine oxidase (DAO), supplementation of DAO has been suggested as one of the leading management options.
+One of the primary theories around histamine intolerance is low levels of the enzyme diamine oxidase (DAO).
+Therefore, supplementation of DAO has been suggested as one of the leading management options.
 However, we still have a lot to learn about DAO activity.

 What about antihistamines – like the types of medications you might take for your seasonal allergies?
 Antihistamine medications such as loratidine, desloratidine and certirizine are often used in conjunction with a low histamine diet in those that have histamine intolerance or mast cell activation disorder.
 They act by blocking histamine that already exists from binding to histamine receptors & releasing more histamine.
 Antihistamines can be helpful, but is often used in conjunction with other medications.